Zinc

-Zinc is a chemical element with the symbol Zn and atomic number 30.
-Zinc is a slightly brittle metal at room temperature and has a shiny-greyish appearance when oxidation is removed.
+Zinc is a chemical element; it has symbol Zn and atomic number 30.
+It is a slightly brittle metal at room temperature and has a shiny blue whitish appearance when surface oxidation is removed.
 It is the first element in group 12 (IIB) of the periodic table.
+Zinc is the 24th most abundant element in Earth's crust, with an average concentration of 70 grams per ton.
+Zinc also has five stable isotopes; the most abundant of which, Zn-64, comprises nearly half of zinc's total abundance.
 In some respects, zinc is chemically similar to magnesium: both elements exhibit only one normal oxidation state (+2), and the Zn2+ and Mg2+ ions are of similar size.
-Zinc is the 24th most abundant element in Earth's crust and has five stable isotopes.
 The most common zinc ore is sphalerite (zinc blende), a zinc sulfide mineral.
-The largest workable lodes are in Australia, Asia, and the United States.
-Zinc is refined by froth flotation of the ore, roasting, and final extraction using electricity (electrowinning).
+The largest concentration of economically feasible lodes in descending order are located in China, Peru, and Australia, among others.
+Zinc is refined industrially by froth flotation of the ore, roasting, and final extraction using electricity (electrowinning).

-Zinc is an essential trace element for humans, animals, plants and for microorganisms and is necessary for prenatal and postnatal development.
-It is the second most abundant trace metal in humans after iron and it is the only metal which appears in all enzyme classes.
-Zinc is also an essential nutrient element for coral growth as it is an important cofactor for many enzymes.
+Zinc is an essential trace element for humans, animals, plants and for microorganisms and is necessary for both prenatal and postnatal development.
+It is the second most abundant trace metal in humans after iron, an important cofactor for many enzymes, and the only metal which appears in all enzyme classes.
+Zinc is also an essential nutrient element for coral growth.

-Zinc deficiency affects about two billion people in the developing world and is associated with many diseases.
+Enzymes with a zinc atom in the reactive center are widespread in biochemistry, such as alcohol dehydrogenase in humans.
+Deficiency of zinc intake affects about two billion people in the developing world and is associated with many diseases.
 In children, deficiency causes growth retardation, delayed sexual maturation, infection susceptibility, and diarrhea.
-Enzymes with a zinc atom in the reactive center are widespread in biochemistry, such as alcohol dehydrogenase in humans.
-Consumption of excess zinc may cause ataxia, lethargy, and copper deficiency.
+However, consumption of excess zinc may cause ataxia, lethargy, and copper deficiency.
+In marine biomes, notably within polar regions, a deficit of zinc can compromise the vitality of primary algal communities, potentially destabilizing the intricate marine trophic structures and consequently impacting biodiversity.